-- room utilization.
-Overall, the initiative saw \$44 million gross (and \$6 million net) in cost avoidance in FY20-2-13. - Oregon evaluation results released in November 2013 found that the beneficiaries enrolled in the state's Coordinated Care Organizations have seen reductions in ED utilization, reductions in hospitalizations for congestive heart failure and chronic obstructive pulmonary disease, and increases in primary care visits. - Standardizing Resource Data APIs.
+Literature Review Source and Summary room utilization.
+Overall, the initiative saw \$44 million gross (and \$6 million net) in cost avoidance in FY20-2-13. o Oregon - evaluation results released in November 2015 round that the beneficialles encolled in the state's Coordinated Care Organizations have seen reductions in ED utilization, reductions in hospitalizations for congestive heart failure and chronic obstructive pulmonary disease, and increases in primary care visits.
+13 Standardizing Resource Data APIs.
 AIRS, Open Referral.
-Available from: https://digitalimpact.org/grants/standardizing-resource-data-apis/

-- More than 1,000 organizations across the country provide people in need with the service of information and referral to health, human, and social services.
-Community by community, sector by sector and through a range of channels such as call centers, resource directories, and web apps these referral providers help tens of millions of people answer the question of where they can go for assistance.
+Available from: https://digitalimpact.org/grants/standardizing-resource-data-apis/ Key points: More than 1,000 organizations across the country provide people in need with the service of information and referral to health, human, and social services.
+Community by community. sector by sector - and through a range of channels such as call centers, resource directories and web apps - these referral providers help tens of millions of people answer the question of where they can go for assistance.
 However, these channels have evolved within their own respective software systems, which tend to inhibit the ability for resource data to effectively flow through the many contexts in which people might try to find and use it.
-The current situation: - People in need still have difficulty discovering and accessing services that can help them live better lives, - Service providers still have a hard time connecting clients with other services that can address complex needs, - Researchers and decision-makers find it hard to gauge effectiveness of programs at serving community needs, and - o Innovators are stymied by lack of access to data that could power helpful tools for any of the above. - In response, in collaboration with Code for America, Google.org, the Alliance of Information and Referral Systems and others Open Referral developed a data exchange format to establish interoperability among diverse information systems.
-This makes it possible to unleash this data from its silos. - In Open Referral's pilot projects, lead stakeholders consisting of government champions, referral providers, community anchor institutions, etc. collaborate to establish open data infrastructure. - As various institutions adopt open standards and platforms, the anticipate the following outcomes: - More reliable information can be made available at a lower overall cost than in today's siloed status quo; - Innovative tools and applications can proliferate, and become easier to re-deploy and adapt: - People can more easily find services, and service providers can more readily meet complex needs; and - Researchers, policy-makers and funders can better understand community needs & resource gaps.
+The current situation: People in need still have difficulty discovering and accessing services that can help them live better lives, address complex needs.
+Researchers and decision-makers find it hard to gauge effectiveness of programs at serving community needs, and Innovators are stymied by lack of access to data that could power helpful tools for any of the above. • In response, in collaboration with Code for America, Google.org, the Alliance of Information and Referral Systems and others - Open Referral developed a data exchange format to unleash this data from its silos In Open Referral's pilot projects, lead stakeholders - consisting of government champions. referral providers, community anchor institutions, etc. - collaborate to establish open data infrastructure.
+As various institutions adopt open standards and platforms, the anticipate the following outcomes: • More reliable information can be made available at a lower overall cost than in today's SIIOEd Status quo; o innovative tools and applications can promerate, and become easier to re-deploy and adapt.
+People can more easily find services, and service providers can more readily meet complex needs; and • Researchers, policy-makers and funders can better understand community needs & resource gaps.